On the other side of sales: Finding the balance between speedy service and sustainability

 If the recently concluded Singles Day, in China, is an indicator to what is in store this holiday season, then we are all in to witness some records tumbling.
 Analysts predicted a 33% growth in US online holiday season sale this year totalling $189B.

-But along with sales, come the customer expectations for delivery which are such a crucial driving force of the supply chain & logistics industry, and that’s what we’ll be discussing in this blog.
+But along with sales, come the customer expectations for delivery which are such a crucial driving force of the supply chain and logistics industry, and that’s what we’ll be discussing in this blog.

 Critical factors related to shipping – The same and next day delivery conundrum – Is it really here to stay?